EgorOrachyov/Berserk/README.md

 displaying fonts and texts, graphical post-processing effects and realistic visualization.

-**At this moment** the global refactoring task needed to be done before any of the planned engine feature will be done.
-Old project sources with screenshots and descriptions could be found in more earlier commits.
+**At this moment** the global refactoring task needed to be done before any of the planned engine features will be done.
+Old project sources with screenshots and descriptions could be found in earlier commits.

 **Note**: project under heavy development.
 It is not ready for usage.

-# License
+## License

 This project is licensed under MIT license.
 License text could be found in [license file](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md).

-# Also
+## Also

-If you have any questions or ideas, how to improve/implement something or you want to contribute to the project, please, feel free to contact me at egororachyov@gmail.com.
+If you have any questions, ideas, how to improve/implement something, or you want to contribute to the project, please, feel free to contact me at egororachyov@gmail.com.
 Also you can create an issue or pull request in the repo.